Primordial non-Gaussianity with Angular correlation function: Integral constraint and validation for DES: Tests with non-Gaussian mocks

-The summary of contours is presented in Table \ref{tab:comp_test_goliat}. where we show the measured values of $\fnl$ for the two kinds of \goliat simulations.
-The best-fit values of $\fnl$ are obtained from the maximum of the joint posterior distribution of each mock, with the errors obtained from the $68\%$ confidence region.
+The summary of contours is presented in Table \ref{tab:comp_test_goliat}, where we show the measured values of $\fnl$ for the two kinds of \goliat simulations.
+The best-fit values of $\fnl$ are obtained from the maximum of the joint posterior distribution of all mocks, with the errors obtained from the $68\%$ confidence region.
+We clarify that the uncertainty presented in Table \ref{tab:comp_test_goliat} corresponds to the combination of all mocks.
+This implies that the uncertainty would be $\sim 16$ times larger for a survey with the properties of the \goliat mocks, making the uncertainty and the offset very similar $\Delta \fnl \sim \sigma \sim 100$.
+We also note that the relatively small footprint of \goliat ($\sim 400 \rm{deg}^2$) makes the effect of the IC stronger.
+We will reexamine this for a DES-like scenario in Section \ref{ssec:ic_cola}.

+A natural question appears when we see the results for the case of IC-MARG.
+Can the marginalised IC case recover the theoretical values given by Eq.(\ref{eq:ic_thetamax})?
+In Table \ref{tab:ic_comp_goliat}, we compare the IC values for both theoretical and marginalised, along with the $1\sigma$ errors for the marginalised case measured over the mean of the mocks.
+From these results, we can notice two things.
+First, we found reasonable compatible values for the integral constraint within $\sim 2\sigma$.
+Secondly, we show that the methods can detect the integral constraint at high significance.

-In Figure \ref{fig:acf_fnl100}, we compare the mean of the \goliat $\fnl=100$ mocks versus the theoretical ACF using the best-fit results with and without the integral constraint for each redshift bin.
-The showed errors, in this case, are obtained from the Cosmolike covariance, described in subsection \ref{ssec:cov}, but dividing by number of mocks, in contrast with the errors presented in Figure \ref{fig:acf_goliat100}.
-This shows how the integral constraint improves the agreement of the theoretical template and the observed ACF for each redshift bin.
+In Figure \ref{fig:acf_fnl100}, we compare the mean of the \goliat $\fnl=100$ mocks versus the theoretical ACF (for IC-FIXED) using the best-fit results with and without the integral constraint for each redshift bin.
+The figure shows how the integral constraint improves the agreement of the theoretical template and the observed ACF for each redshift bin.
+Nevertheless, we found no considerable difference in $\chi^{2}$ of the measurement over the individual mocks when considering or not the integral constraint in the theoretical template.
+The showed errors, in this case, are obtained from the Cosmolike covariance, described in subsection \ref{ssec:cov}, but divided by the number of mocks, in contrast with the errors presented in Figure \ref{fig:acf_goliat100}.

+For the case of NO-IC, we notice that for both simulations, we obtain biased small negative values of $\fnl$.
+As mentioned by the end of Section \ref{ssec:acf_png}, for large negative values of $\fnl$ (without considering IC), there is a positive correlation function at large scales (see, for example, middle panel of Fig. \ref{fig:acf_goliat100}).
+Since the measured angular correlation function shows a negative correlation at large scales (due to the observational integral constraint), the model prefers small negative $\fnl$ values to compensate for the lack of IC in the theoretical model (see, e.g. Fig. \ref{fig:acf_fnl100})

 As mentioned in subsection \ref{ssec:theo_ic}, the effect of the integral constraint is stronger for non-Gaussian simulations due to its dependence on $\fnl$.
 Nevertheless, in the next section, we will show that it can also help avoid slightly biased values of $\fnl$ even for simulations with $\fnl=0$, such as the ICE-COLA mocks.